X

 x

 At the turn of the twentieth century, hundreds of local rumors of natural absurdities sprang into existence.
-These imaginings were neither legendary in their proportions like Norse or Greek epics, nor, at any time, were they ever intended to inspire any sincere or moral convictions.
-Rather such stories existed mostly in the practical jokes and tall tales popular among people of a particular trade.
-Fearsome critters flourished at the turn of the twentieth century within logging camps near North America’s Great Lakes region.
+These imaginings were neither legendary in their proportions like classical epics, nor, at any time, were they ever intended to inspire any sincere convictions.
+Rather such stories existed mostly in the tall tales and jests popular among certain trades.
+Fearsome critters flourished at the turn of the 20th century within logging camps near the Great Lakes region.

 x